-Mr. Herrera is a member of the firm’s Intellectual Property Litigation Group.
-He helps companies resolve complex intellectual property disputes, trademark enforcement matters, and other commercial disputes.
+“ Nick Herrera helps companies resolve complex intellectual property disputes, trademark enforcement matters, and other commercial disputes.

-Prior to joining Morrison & Foerster, Mr. Herrera was a litigation associate at another major law firm, where he advised clients in the technology and enterprise software industries on matters involving trademark, copyright, and the Digital Millenium Copyright Act (DMCA) as a litigation associate at another major law firm.
+Before joining the firm, Nick advised clients in the technology and enterprise software industries on matters involving trademark, copyright, and the Digital Millennium Copyright Act (DMCA) as a litigation associate at another major law firm.

-Mr. Herrera’s pro bono practice focuses on asylum matters and eviction defense for low-income families in San Francisco.
+Nick’s pro bono practice focuses on voting rights, asylum, and eviction defense for low-income families in San Francisco.

 Nick earned his J.D. cum laude from the University of Michigan Law School, where he was a contributing editor to the Michigan Law Review.
 He received his B.A. in sociology and psychology magna cum laude from the University of Notre Dame.

 Nick is admitted to practice in California.